Based on the name Eris, the Greek goddess of discord, erisology is a word I made up that means “the study of disagreement”.

 Disagreement processes are dysfunctional when ideas are not effectively evaluated.
 That happens, for example, when we don’t respond to what other people really mean (i.e. talk past each other).
 This could be because they express themselves unclearly (which may or may not be a tactic to hide weaknesses), because we misinterpret and/or misrepresent them (which can also be a tactic), or because we choose to change the subject (also often a tactic).

 Abstraction, complexity and lack of context begets dysfunctionality, absent increased skill, care and charity.
 Speech on the web is disembodied and removed from context and intent in a way we’re not well equipped to deal with, and in order to understand each other well we need to work hard and charitably to grasp what others are saying and why they’re saying it.

 For various reasons, we do not do so.
 Hence public discourse is a mess, especially on social media but not only there.
 By being more aware of these mechanisms (intentional, unintentional and semitentional) we might make it more difficult to get away with burning social capital for private gains.

 Conventional understanding of disagreement is inadequate and unsatisfying.
 Important knowledge that would help us understand it better does exist, but is not organized nor explained in a way that facilitates its diffusion into society.

 A word for all that knowledge (including relevant fiction and art) is, hypothetically, a good first step.
-The second is for me to noodle around brazenly and without the necessary qualifications (gasp!), making up what I think a pop-level version of what such a unified body of knowledge could look like.
+The second is for me to noodle around brazenly, without the necessary qualifications (gasp), making up what I think a pop-level version of what such a unified body of knowledge could look like.

 I use “erisology” in both those senses: a general term for everything relevant to disagreement, and my own preferred approach and conceptual toolbox (this is actually not ideal, but that’s how it turned out and I see no easy way to change it now).